kumardinesh21/kumardinesh21/README.md

 ## Technical Skills
 Passionate about continuous learning, I have a strong background in web development and database management.
-Currently, I am focused on mastering **Spring Boot**, a leading Java framework for backend development, to enhance my technical expertise further..
+Currently, I am focused on mastering **Spring Boot**, a leading Java framework for backend development, to enhance my technical expertise further.

 <p align="center">